 As you continue to take payments with your mobile device, you’re going to want the ability to track that data.
 Different solutions range in sophistication, but at the very least you’re going to want to be able to track sales volume, payment status, number of unique customers.
 These basic data points will help you gain a better understanding of your business and make more informed decisions.

-The days of paper-based inventory management are behind you.
-Not only is a cloud-based system more secure and reliable, the ability to link your inventory with your payment system automates your inventory tracking process.
+Not only is a cloud-based system more secure and reliable, but the ability to link your inventory with your payment system also automates your inventory tracking process.
 Some systems even have the ability to snap pictures of your products, making it easier than ever for your staff to find items and add them to orders.

 Your brand is your company’s identity.
 Make sure people remember it by having your branding elements – logo, colors, social media pages – featured at all stages of the buyer’s journey.
 Your mobile payment solution should give you the option to upload your logo, at the very least, but some allow you to customize your receipts and invoices even further.